Hermann Minkowski: Personal life and family

-Max Born delivered the obituary on behalf of the mathematics students at Göttingen.

 The main-belt asteroid 12493 Minkowski and M-matrices are named in Minkowski's honor.

 Education and career

 Minkowski was educated in East Prussia at the Albertina University of Königsberg, where he earned his doctorate in 1885 under the direction of Ferdinand von Lindemann.
 In 1883, while still a student at Königsberg, he was awarded the Mathematics Prize of the French Academy of Sciences for his manuscript on the theory of quadratic forms.
-Due to the very young age of 18, which was unheard of in the mathematics community, and his obscurity as a mathematician at the time, his sharing the award with eminent English mathematician Henry Smith (who was certainly a great deal more famous than Hermann and to whom the prize was awarded posthumously) caused severe unrest among English mathematicians.
+Because of his very young age of 18, which was unheard of in the mathematics community and his obscurity as a mathematician at the time, his sharing the award with eminent English mathematician Henry Smith (who was certainly a great deal more famous than Hermann and to whom the prize was awarded posthumously) caused severe unrest among English mathematicians.
 The prize committee, despite the numerous complaints, never changed their decision.
 He also became a friend of another renowned mathematician, David Hilbert.
 His brother, Oskar Minkowski (1858–1931), was a well-known physician and researcher.

 Minkowski taught at the universities of Bonn, Königsberg, Zürich, and Göttingen.
-At the Eidgenössische Polytechnikum, today the ETH Zurich, he was one of Einstein's teachers.
+At the Eidgenössisches Polytechnikum, today the ETH Zurich, he was one of Einstein's teachers.

 Minkowski explored the arithmetic of quadratic forms, especially concerning n variables, and his research into that topic led him to consider certain geometric properties in a space of n dimensions.
 In 1896, he presented his geometry of numbers, a geometrical method that solved problems in number theory.
 He is also the creator of the Minkowski Sausage and the Minkowski cover of a curve.

 In 1902, he joined the Mathematics Department of Göttingen and became a close colleague of David Hilbert, whom he first met at university in Königsberg.
 Constantin Carathéodory was one of his students there.